-After the successful completion of the paper, the students will be able to -
+After the successful completion of the paper, the student will be able to -

 - 1. Associate with the social, political, economic, religious and literary conditions of the respective literary ages. - 2.
-Compare and contrast between the major prose writers of the various literary ages and their works. - 3.
-Develop critical thinking while analyzing texts - 4.
+Compare the major prose writers of the various literary ages and their works. - 3.
+Develop critical thinking while analyzing texts. - 4.
 Articulate their views on the issues of gender, race, nationality, culture and class.